-Farmed animals are denied even the most basic form of consciousness; that of sentience, their lives are utterly controlled and erased so that their bodies can be manufactured into "meat".
-Female farmed animals are condemned to a lifetime of physical and emotional violence for their milk and eggs before they are considered "spent" and sent to slaughter.
+Farmed animals are denied even the most basic form of consciousness; that of sentience, their lives are utterly controlled and erased so that their bodies can be manufactured into meat.
+Female farmed animals are condemned to a lifetime of physical and emotional violence for their eggs, milk and intensive breeding programs before they are considered spent and sent to be slaughtered.

 My first woodcut was pasted on an abandoned abattoir wall where great numbers of animals were slaughtered around the turn of the 20th century.
-Tracing industrial slaughterhouse history in Brooklyn is difficult, gentrification and urban renewal transform these sites into new forms of capital.
-Through research, I was able to dig up an undetailed map of a section of Bushwick that notated the location of five old slaughterhouses.
-So my first sow was pasted on the wall of a once 1910’s-50’s abattoir.
+Locating historic industrial slaughterhouses in Brooklyn is difficult, gentrification and urban renewal transform these sites into new forms of capital.
+Through research, I was able to dig up a small, un-detailed map of a section of Bushwick that notated the location of five old slaughterhouses.
+So my first sow was pasted on the wall of a once 1910’s to 1950’s abattoir.

-Since then I’ve come to the idea that these woodcuts should be pasted on or near the present day “live poultry” slaughterhouses that exist around my neighborhood and further out in Queens.
+Since then I’ve come to the idea that these woodcuts should be pasted on or near the present day “live poultry” slaughterhouses that exist in plain sight around my neighborhood and further out in Queens.
 My Body is Mine has grown from a historically sad and forgotten place to one that I feel viscerally, their voices clearly heard as I paste.
 I ponder the question posed by a fellow artist, who quotes Judith Butler, "what makes for a grievable life?"
-My intention is to acknowledge the beingness and presence of each inmate.
-It is an insufficient protest, one that can never set them free, each of them will die violently because their bodies are viewed as consumable.
+My intention is to acknowledge the beingness and presence of each individual.
+It is an insufficient protest, one that can never set them free; each of them will be killed at some point because their bodies are viewed as consumable.
 I do it as a way of bearing witness to their anonymous suffering, their innocence, and their death.
 Each time I paste a woodcut on an outside wall I take a picture.
 Within days the woodcut has been shredded off.

 My Body Is Mine